datacamp-content-public/Introduction-to-R-CHPC-Becker-Library-I2-/chapter1.md

 R has a variety of arithmetic operators such as addition "+", multiplication "*",  division "/", exponentiation "^", and more.

 Additional information on arithmetic operators in R is available using the help() function by putting any of the arithmetic operators in quotes.

 Check out the help documentation using the sample code below.

-`help("*")`
+`help(FUNCTION_NAME)`

 `@instructions`
 ##### 1. Basic Arithmetic operations